frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 "Baptism brings about a marvelous creation in the soul of the infant or the adult who receives the sacrament in the name of the Father, and of the Son, and of the Holy Spirit.
 The newly baptized person is immersed in the name of the Trinity; he or she is inserted into the Triune God.
 A new life is given to him, enabling him to perform the godly acts of the children of God.

-"We heard the words of the priest, 'I baptize you\...'; we saw the water flow in the infant\'s forehead.
+"We heard the words of the priest, 'I baptize you\...'; we saw the water flow in the infant's forehead.
 Yet we perceived nothing of this immersion into the inner life of the Trinity, grace, and creation which requires nothing less than the personal, almighty action of God.

 "God has uttered his Word in the soul in silence.
 In that same silent darkness, the subsequent developments of grace generally come" (R. Sarah, Point 8).